ofiwg/libfabric/man/fi_eq.3.md

 been read from the EQ or an error or timeout occurs.
 Specifying a negative timeout means an infinite timeout.

+It is invalid for applications to call this function if the EQ has been configured with a wait object of FI_WAIT_NONE or FI_WAIT_SET.

 ## fi_eq_readerr

 The read error function, fi_eq_readerr, retrieves information